 Taking its name from the coastal Georgia island, Jekyll Brewing has paved the way for craft breweries in the northern suburb of Alpharetta.
 And on the topic of branding, you may be amused by the names of their beers, such as Hop Dang Diggity, Southern Juice, Cooter Brown and 'Merican Amber.

 With a variety of monthly theme nights, such as books and board games, Reformation Brewery in downtown Woodstock doubles as a fun hangout and community center.
-The brewery plans to open another location in nearby Canton this spring.
+The brewery has two other locations in nearby Canton and Smyrna, too.

 Gate City Brewing Company